d-sandborn/pyTRACE/README.md

 ```python
 ?trace
 ```

+Further documentation may be produced at a later date if interest warrants it.
+See also the comments and docstrings in the source code.
+Interested users are welcome to reach out to the development team with questions.

 To estimate anthropogenic carbon (C<sub>anth</sub>) at the surface ocean at the equator/prime meridian in the years 2000 and 2200 assuming IPCC pathway SSP5_3.4_over: